 - If you can’t afford your payments, whatever you do, don’t default!
 A default could drastically decrease your score and can stay on your report for up to 7 years!

-If bills are a problem, here’s a solution: call your lenders and ask if they offer internal hardship assistance.
+If bills are a problem, call your lender(s) and ask if they offer internal hardship assistance.
 Programs such as this can help you reduce your monthly payments until you’re able to get back on your feet.
 It’s not a guarantee, but you might be surprised to learn how many businesses are actually willing to work with you during a time of need.

 Here’s how it works.
 If you have credit cards, ideally you’ll want to keep a balance at, or under, 30% of your credit limit each month.
 For example, if you have a credit limit of let’s say, $1,000, you should keep a revolving balance of $300 (aka 30%) or less.
-How does this help?
+Here’s why.
 The more unused, available credit you have on hand, the more appealing you may be to potential lenders.
-Ultimately it shows that just because funds are available to you, doesn’t mean that you’re necessarily going to spend every penny of it just because you can.
+Maintaining a low utilization rate shows that just because the funds are available to you, doesn’t mean that you’re going to spend every penny of it.

-If you have a track record of successful payments, try calling your credit card company and request an increase in your available limit.
-As we mentioned in tip #3, even if you don’t use the additional credit, simply having it available to you demonstrates a sense of financial responsibility and could help you raise your score.
+If you have a track record of successful payments, try calling your credit card company and request an increase in your available credit limit.
+As we mentioned in tip #3, even if you don’t use the additional credit, simply having it in your name may demonstrate a sense of financial responsibility and could help your scores.

-Being in good standing on a single loan or credit card is a great start; but if you’re looking to improve your credit, you’ll need to diversify your profile.
+Being in good standing on a single loan or credit card is a great start.
+However, if you’re looking to improve your credit, you might need to diversify your profile.
 Having a mixture of credit cards, student loans, installment loans (i.e. a car loan, personal loan, mortgage, etc.) may help you boost your score.
 The key is to have different forms of credit that are all in good standing.
-With that said, opening up 12 new credit cards or getting a loan that you can’t afford is not the trick.
-For a higher score, you should have a combination of the various forms of credit and debt listed above paired with a history of successful payments.
+That said, opening up 12 new credit cards or getting a loan that you can’t afford is not the trick.
+For a higher score results, you should have a combination of the various forms of credit and debt listed above, paired with a history of successful payments.

-To sum up the score boosters above, here’s a quick recap…
+To sum up the score boosters we just learned, here’s a quick recap…